 - 702.103e As a bestowed Aura spell begins resolving, if its target is illegal, it ceases to be bestowed and the effect making it an Aura spell ends.
 It continues resolving as a creature spell.
-This is an exception to rule 608.3a. - 702.103f If a bestowed Aura becomes unattached, it ceases to be bestowed.
+See rule 608.3b. - 702.103f If a bestowed Aura becomes unattached, it ceases to be bestowed.
 If a bestowed Aura is attached to an illegal object or player, it becomes unattached and ceases to be bestowed.
 This is an exception to rule 704.5m. - 702.103g If a bestowed Aura phases in unattached, it ceases to be bestowed.
 See rule 702.26, "Phasing."